St. Maarten Cruise Port Guide: Top Things to Do for Cruise Travelers

 Taxi and minibus tours offer an easy way to explore both the Dutch and French sides of St. Maarten in a single day.

-An island tour by taxi or minibus is one of the easiest ways to see St. Maarten’s top highlights in just a few hours.
-Drivers take you to scenic viewpoints, beaches, and cultural stops on both the Dutch and French sides, all while sharing local history and insider tips.
-It’s a relaxed, flexible option that gives cruise visitors a great overview of the island without needing to rent a car.
-You can read the full guide to the Island Tour by Taxi/Minibus here.
+An island tour by taxi or minibus is one of the easiest ways to see St. Maarten in a few hours.
+Drivers take you to scenic viewpoints, beaches, and cultural stops on both the Dutch and French sides.
+Along the way, they share local history and helpful tips.
+It’s a relaxed, flexible option that gives cruise visitors a great overview of the island without renting a car.

 14. Duty‑Free Shopping in Philipsburg